Scott31393/gst-simplefilter/README.md

 # Simple Gstreamer element

 ## Introduction
-This project born for learn how to create a Gstreamer plugin from scratch.
-Meanwhile we learn some theoric stuff we try to develop a simple Gstreamer element (plugin) and provide a good documentation.
+This project is born to learn how to write a Gstreamer video element from scratch.

 ## Get Started
 Clone gst-plugins-bad repository: